Kotlin/kotlinx-benchmark/docs/configuration-options.md

 Each configuration brings a bundle of options to the table, providing you with the flexibility to meet your specific benchmarking needs.
 We delve into these options to give you a better understanding and help you make the most of the basic and advanced settings:

+**Note:** Many of these configuration options correspond to annotations in the benchmark code.
+Please be aware that any values provided in the build script will override those defined by annotations in the code.

 ### Basic Configuration Options: The Essential Settings <a name="step-3a"></a>

 | Option | Description | Default Value | Possible Values |